nilsbunger/parcel-browser/README.md

 You don't need this section if you're using data that's already loaded into our cloud DB.
 But if you're loading new data, or setting up a new DB, follow these instructions:

-1. Download Parcels, Building_outlines, and Zoning_base_sd ZIP files from https://www.sangis.org/ .
+1. Download Parcels, Building_outlines (under MISCELLANEOUS), and Zoning_base_sd ZIP files from https://www.sangis.org/ .
 You'll need a free account.
 2. Unzip and put the shape files in world/data/ subdirectories.
 (The management command load.py has exact directory specs, they're a little inconsistent now, feel free to fix them).
 3. Load the shape files into the DB:
 `./manage.py load Zoning`